The sportsbooks are not always right.

 DAILY PREDICTIONS

-For every game on the schedule, you'll see predictions covering:
+Every morning, for every game on the schedule, you'll see model predictions covering:

 And it's not just one number.
 For totals, you'll see predictions across a full range of lines (for example, 50+ outcomes per NBA game between 220 and 245 points), so you can zero in on the line that matches what's available at your sportsbook.